Meet Love Island 2020 contestant Leanne Amaning – the “unpredictable” Islander who competed in Miss Ghana UK

 “Someone who is rugged and manly, not anyone with a pretty face.
 I also want someone loyal and trustworthy.
 The list does go on…”

-This description traces up neatly together with her movie star crush: Gerard Butler.
+This description strains up neatly along with her movie star crush: Gerard Butler.

 What’s a flip off for Leanne?